Naginipython/godot-rpg-test/README.md

 - Environmental damage that pushes back
 - NPCs have a dialogue manager, with temporary dialogue upon flag triggers, default dialogue, and dialogue for if story progresses
 	- Yellow NPC has flag trigger dialogue and orange one has story progress dialogue (both viewable when beat enemy (press r))
+- Going to the left will trigger a cutscene, which will only trigger with prior story.
+Small position check added too

 In combat: